 Those are a few thought starters for you, and I trust they’ll be helpful.
 Your business will naturally evolve over time as your own experience, skills, goals and life circumstances change.
 What I’m keen for you to have is conscious evolution, with the role Your Next Chapter business plays complementing, not commanding your life, if that’s important to you.

-If you’d like a sounding board for this process, why not request a Next Chapter Business Breakthrough with me?
-It’s free, it’s fun and it just might be the fresh perspective that you need to help you gain clarity and make some significant changes in your business!
+If you’d like a sounding board for this process, why not request a Business Strategy Session with me?
+It might be the fresh perspective that you need to help you gain clarity and make some significant changes in your business!